tonystone/geofeatures2/Documentation/GeoFeatures-Development.md

 # make geofeatures-xcode-project
 ```

 Will create a fully functioning Xcode project you can develop with.
-We ignore the project files during git check-in (in the `.gitignore` file).
+We ignore the Xcode project files during git check-in (in the `.gitignore` file).